wayneashleyberry/things/readme.md

 ### Usage

 ```
-Unofficial CLI for Things

 Usage:

-	things command [arguments]
+  things [command]

-The commands are:
+Available Commands:

-	add		Add a new task
+  add         Add a new to-do
-	add-json	Add a new task using json
+  add-json    Add a new to-do from json
   add-project Add a new project
+  help        Help about any command
+  search      Search in everything
-	show		Show a list in the app
+  show        Show a specific list

-	search		Search across everything
+Flags:
+  -h, --help   help for things

-Use "things help [command]" for more information about a command.
+Use "things [command] --help" for more information about a command.
 ```